tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/benchmark_multiple_servers.md

 ---
 slug: /benchmark_multiple_servers
 id: benchmark_multiple_servers
-title: Benchmark query against multiple servers
+title: Benchmark a query against multiple servers
-description: Benchmark is a powerfull ClickHouse tool.
-Here's how to run benchmark a query against different versions, or configurations.
+description: clickhouse-benchmark is a powerfull tool.
+Here's how to benchmark a query against different ClickHouse server, that might have different versions or configurations.
 tags:
   - performance
 ---

-# Benchmark query against multiple servers
+# Benchmark a query against multiple servers

+You might want to benchmark a query against different versions of ClickHouse, or perhaps the same version but running different configurations.

-When running `clickhouse benchmark` you can run same test against two different CH servers by passing multiple hosts and ports.
+Using `clickhouse-benchmark` you can run the same test against two different ClickHouse servers by passing multiple hosts and ports.

-This way you can easily test if there are statistically significant differences between two different versions, or configurations:
+This way you can easily test if there are statistically significant differences between the two.

+For example:

 ```bash